One of the simplest ways to protect your cash flow as a tradesman is to use clear and consistent payment terms.

 Set a Clear Payment Deadline

-- Payment due on completion
+- Due on completion

-- Payment due within 7 days
+- 7 days

-- Payment due within 14 days
+- 14 days

-Shorter payment terms are usually better for small businesses because they keep cash moving through the business.
+Shorter terms are better for cash flow.

 Make Payment Easy